benjaminpax/docs/docs/website/settings/disable-compiler.md

 ---

 # Disable Compiler
+ end a pull request.

+Breadcrumbsdocs
+/docs
+/website
+/settings
+/in
+master
 This option turns off the TurboWarp compiler.
 This is only useful when debugging bugs in the compiler or when using the editor to create a project.

 :::warning